fluxed-lang/flux/compiler/styxc_lexer/README.md

 # styxc_lexer

-The Styx lexer, which outputs a stream of tokens from a given input source string.
+The Styx lexer, which generates a `TokenStream` from an input string.